 Unemployment benefits may be available to some individuals whose unemployment is attributable to COVID-19.
 IDES recently adopted emergency rules to try to make the unemployment insurance system as responsive to the current situation as possible.

-The health and safety of our customers and our staff are of highest importance.
 In order to protect everyone through social distancing, IDES offices are closed to the public until further notice.

 You may access IDES services using the following methods: